zhouyizirui/ZSniffer/README.md

 ZSniffer
 ========

-ZSniffer is an application written in JAVA in SWT framework, note that it runs on Windows plateform.
-Basically, ZSniffer provides almost all functions and support many commonly used protocol including: TCP, UDP, ICMP, IGMP, IP, HTTP, DNS, etc.
+ZSniffer is an application written in JAVA in SWT framework, note that it runs on Windows platform.
+Basically, ZSniffer provides almost all functions and support a pile of commonly used protocols including: TCP, UDP, ICMP, IGMP, IP, HTTP, DNS, etc.

 To install ZSniffer, you will have to install the winpcap and libcap first.
-Since ZSniffer leverage those applications to communicate with the driver of network card.
-Then, double click zniffer.jar, you can use the ZSniffer now!
+Since ZSniffer leverages those applications to communicate with the driver of network card.
+Then, double click zniffer.jar, you can use the ZSniffer.

 Source Codes
 ============